monte-carlo-data/sna-artemis-agent/app/README-app.md

     - `MCD_AGENT_EXECUTE_QUERY` stored procedure used to execute queries on behalf of `MCD_AGENT_ROLE`.
     - This stored procedure is used to avoid a limitation with Snowflake Applications (not being able to grant `FUTURE GRANTS` to them).
     - Accessing future objects and retain existing permissions on re-created objects is critical for Monte Carlo’s observability features.
-    - For more information, see [FAQ for the Snowflake Agent](https://docs.getmontecarlo.com/docs/sna-agent-deployment#faqs).

 Additionally, the following objects will be created in the application's database:
 - `CORE.MCD_AGENT_TOKEN`: Secret object used to store the authentication token to Monte Carlo platform.
-- `CORE.DATA_STORE`: Internal stage used to store data when the response exceeds a given threshold or for some Monte Carlo features like data sampling.
+- `CORE.DATA_STORE`: Internal stage used to store data when the response exceeds a given threshold or for some Monte Carlo features like [data sampling](https://docs.getmontecarlo.com/docs/data-sampling).
 - `CORE.EXECUTE_HELPER_QUERY`: A stored procedure used to invoke the helper stored procedure using references.
 - `APP_PUBLIC.SUSPEND_SERVICE`, `APP_PUBLIC.RESUME_SERVICE`, `APP_PUBLIC.RESTART_SERVICE`: Stored procedures used to suspend, resume and restart the service.
 - `APP_PUBLIC.UPDATE_TOKEN`: Stored procedure used to update the token in the secret.